sannju-yadav/caremonitor/readMe.md

 iv.
 Set the proper db credentials into db/connection.js
 v.      clone the code from the github(https://github.com/sannju-yadav/caremonitor) vi.
 Go inside the code folder open terminal and Run "npm i" to install the dependencies. vii.
-Now run "node app.js". viii.
+Now run "npm run start". viii.
 Call the below mentioned API with the payload mentioned in the clinical_metrics.json

 POST http://localhost:3000/process.